A20Group/ngAuthMiddleware/README.md

 ##### "afterSignIn":

-As is clear from the word, which page to go after login.
+As is clear from the word, which page to go after login. for deactive this,set false.

 ##### "afterLogOut":

-As is clear from the word, which page to go after logOut.
+As is clear from the word, which page to go after logOut. for deactive this,set false.

 ## Feedback, Feature requests, and Bugs